ghazza-dev/Minesweeper-OOP/README.md

 # Minesweeper-OOP
-Minesweeper game created in Python OOP
+Minesweeper game created in Python OOP, using Pygame